betterscientificsoftware/bssw.io/Articles/Blog/HelloHeatEquation.md

 * Only Cartesian coordinates in 1 dimension are used

 ## Why this form of the Heat Equation?
-While the one dimensional heat equation might not be sufficient to model solar heating of the Earth, even in this relatively simple form, interesting and meaningful science questions may be investigated involving both transient and steady-state behavior.
+The one dimensional heat equation might not be sufficient to model solar heating of the Earth.
+However, even in this relatively simple form, interesting and meaningful science questions may be investigated involving both transient and steady-state behavior.
 Examples are determining if water pipes embedded in log cabin (solid wood) walls would freeze during a cold